gohugoio/hugo/content/en/content-management/shortcodes.md

 {{< youtube w7Ft2ymGmfc >}}

+## Privacy Config

+To learn how to configure your Hugo site to meet the new EU privacy regulation, see [Hugo and the GDPR][].

 ## Create Custom Shortcodes

 To learn more about creating custom shortcodes, see the [shortcode template documentation][].